 There are several types of car accidents that can occur.

 Some of the most common car accidents include:

 - Merging accidents

 - Rear-end accidents

 Our experienced personal injury attorneys deal with a wide range of auto accidents that occur in Minot, Grand Forks, and Bottineau.
-If you have been involved in an accident such as a rollover crash, contact our attorneys at Pringle & Herigstad, PC today.
+If you have been involved in an accident such as a rollover crash or hit-and-run, contact our attorneys at Pringle & Herigstad, PC today.